 - being the Bank ‘T’ account ie. part of the double entry bookkeeping system

-In our scenario the cash-book is split into two and we only have one side.
-In this case we are just working with the credit side but it is helpful to remember that there is a debit side too.
-If we visualise the cash-book as a ‘T’ account with both a debit and credit side, it becomes more familiar.
+In our scenario, the cash-book is split into two and we only have one side.
+In this case we are just working with the credit side but it’s helpful to remember that there’s a debit side too.

 The Cash column is for bank transactions that have been paid with cash: notes and coins.
 The Bank column is for bank transactions that have been made or received directly in or out of the bank account: cheques, BACS etc.